sebasj13/TopasGraphSim/README.md

 ## Dependencies

-Built using the beautiful [Azure-ttk theme](https://github.com/rdbende/Azure-ttk-theme) by [@rdbende](https://github.com/rdbende).
+The UI is based on the [customtkinter](http://github.com/TomSchimansky/CustomTkinter) library.

-Requires python3, numpy, scipy, matplotlib, Pillow, python-opencv, pynput, requests, topas2numpy and tkinter.
+Requires python3, numpy, scipy, matplotlib, Pillow, python-opencv, pynput, requests, topas2numpy, and python-tkdnd.

-The drag-and-drop functionality is powered by [TkinterDnD2](http://tkinterdnd.sourceforge.net) by Michael Lange and [tkdnd](https://github.com/petasis/tkdnd) by [@petassis](https://github.com/petasis).

 ## Contact me!

 Thank you for using TopasGraphSim!
 Please let me know about any issues you encounter, or suggestions/wishes you might have!